WHY VISIT CAMBODIA

 The best period to visit Cambodia is from December to April.

 The climate of Cambodia is characterized by the presence of two very influential monsoons which alternately mark the seasons.
 From May until October, the monsoon from the southwest becomes dominant.
 The effects of the monsoon are felt by the presence of heavy rains and strong winds.
 The humidity is very active during this period.
 In contrast, there is the northeast monsoon is blowing from November to March and brings very little rainfall.

 Taking into account the weather, the months of December and January are the best times to travel to Cambodia because during this period, rains are rare and humidity is somewhat cumbersome.
 Starting from February, the heat and humidity become unbearable, but the best attractions are less crowded and you’ll have time to admire them.

-Following a list of typical festival and celebrations of xxx.
+Following a list of typical festival and celebrations of Cambodia.

-Angkor Festival (November or December): This festival is a showcase of performing arts with Angkor Wat as a backdrop.
-Performers from all over Asia attend this festival performing great epic stories from myths and legends, including the Ramayana, with their own national dance costumes and musical and rhythmic inter-pretations.
-King Sihanouk often attends when he is in residence in Siem Reap and other dignatories come to witness this wonderful spectacle.
+- Angkor Festival (November or December): This festival is a showcase of performing arts with Angkor Wat as a backdrop.
+Performers from all over Asia attend this festival performing great epic stories from myths and legends, including the Ramayana, with their own national dance costumes and musical and rhythmic interpretations.
+King Sihanouk often attends when he is in residence in Siem Reap and other dignitaries come to witness this wonderful spectacle.

 HOW TO REACH AND TRAVEL THROUGH CAMBODIA

 health tips & vaccination: drink only bottled water and avoid ice.
 Malaria vaccination is recommended during the rain season and near the coast.